Skip to Content

 Choose a Variant

-Candle Maker Notes: Wicking is the biggest challenge we've experienced with 454.
+Candle Maker's Notes: Wicking is the biggest challenge we've experienced with 454.
 We strongly suggest reviewing the Lab Notes for a detailed breakdown of where to start with wicking your container.
-For example, we generally never recommend double wicking containers in the 2.95" - 3.29" range, but we've found that 454 in this size container performs best when double wicked with LX 12 6".
+Our Wick Guide will also help point you in the right direction!

 Made in the USA